International Red Aid: Spain

-The International Red Aid made its first appearance in Spain as a charity organization during the workers’ revolt of October 1934 in Asturias.
-It provided aid to those imprisoned for their role in the rebellion, and organize amnesty campaigns for prisoners that were to be executed.
+The International Red Aid made its first appearance in Spain as a charity organization during the workers' revolt of October 1934 in Asturias.
+It provided aid to those imprisoned for their role in the rebellion, and organized amnesty campaigns for prisoners that were to be executed.

 The organization, which included many artists and writers, was later re-formed and expanded in Barcelona in January 1936, with the aim of opposing fascism on multiple fronts.

 Activities during the Spanish Civil War

 During the Spanish Civil War, the writer Joaquín Arderíus served as the organization's president before exiling himself to France and then Mexico.
-The SRI created soup kitchens and refugee camps throughout the territory controlled by the Republicans, and also provided libraries for Republican soldiers, but many of their programs; as well as the food and aid that it collected- were focused on providing aid for children.
+The SRI (Socorro Rojo Internacional) created soup kitchens and refugee camps throughout the territory controlled by the Republicans, and also provided libraries for Republican soldiers, but many of their programs; as well as the food and aid that it collected- were focused on providing aid for children.
 For example, the SRI founded the Escuela Nacional para Niños Anormales (National School for Mentally Disabled Children) in Madrid, with 150 students.
 It also founded a Children's Park on the outskirts of Madrid, providing shelter to an additional 150 children.